 Candidates are required to submit an online application.

-The supervisor will need to:
+The Supervisor will need to:

-4. a list of your supervisor's research funding details
+4. Supervisor's research funding details

 Step Two: Review

 The applications will be reviewed by the CAG Research Affairs.
 The successful applicant will be notified by December 15.
-Funding will be provided in advance of the twelve week term confirmed by the applicant/supervisor.
+Funding will be provided in advance of the twelve-week term confirmed by the applicant/supervisor.

 Step Three: Approval